A guide to buying diamonds…

-Investing in a girl’s best friend to join the league of believers in the diamonds are forever club is an exciting prospect first and foremost, but then probably daunting is the next word that will spring to mind and then sheer panic may set in!
+Investing in ‘a girl’s best friend’ and joining the league of believers in the ‘diamonds are forever’ club is an exciting prospect first and foremost, but then probably daunting is the next word that will spring to mind and then perhaps sheer panic may just set in!

-Whether it is a special birthday or anniversary gift, a well earned treat, an investment with some inheritance to remember a loved one by or the ‘biggy’, your engagement ring, you want to get it right.
+Whether it is a special birthday or anniversary gift, a well earned treat, an inheritance investment or your engagement ring, you want to get it right.
 But where do you start?
 Are you choosing it for yourself or is it a ‘no pressure here’ but you’re picking a surprise for the love of your life?
 What can I tell you here that will ensure you leave home armed with the knowledge necessary to bag some blinding bling and come home with your perfect diamond to show off, share and wear with confidence, and love it?

-So the best place to start is with your budget.
+Probably the best place to start is with your budget.
 What is it?
-This is the key to determining how far you can push the proverbial boat out.
-It is possible to bag a pre owned gem that will give you the look of a champagne lifestyle on a lemonade budget, it that’s what floats your boat?!
-The Crown Jewels are out of reach, I know this as I went round and round that moving floor display in the Tower of London more than once to glimpse all that glitters until I was dizzy.
+This is the key to determining how far you can push that proverbial boat out.
+It is definitely possible to bag a pre-owned gem that will give you the look of a champagne lifestyle on a lemonade budget, if that’s what you’re after!
 So set a budget and work from that.

 There are many styles of ‘cut’ including, brilliant (your standard modern round diamond), oval, princess, heart, marquise, pear, emerald, baguette, old European, rose, dutch rose…..

 This is certainly a personal preference on what shape you feel suits you best…….
 Unless you are grading the diamond as an expert and then the ‘cut’ is a grade of the diamond’s reflective qualities, not the shape at all!